Chevrotain/chevrotain/examples/parser/README.md

 # Parser Examples

-A few simple examples of using the Chevrotain Parser to resolve some common parsing problems/scenarios.
+A few simple examples of using the Chevrotain Parser to resolve some common parsing problems/scenarios:

-Example how to use custom lookahead functions to handle grammars that are LL(>1), or to implement predicates/gates.

 * [Lookahead(K) > 1](large_lookahead/large_lookahead.js)